jdjwelsch/unet/README.md

 python -m unittest discover tests
 ```

+## Usage
 `experiment.py` shows how to set up a simple training experiment using the
 keras training API.
-To start an experiment, navigate to the project
+To start an experiment, set your image and label
-directory and simply run
+directories in the file, navigate to the project directory and simply run
 ```
 python experiment.py
 ```